-You’ll also want to learn from your satisfied customers.
+Equally important, you’ll also want to learn from your satisfied customers.
 What are the key components that led to expectations being met?
 Did you offer the right tools at the right time?
 Did you quickly resolve an issue within 2 minutes on social media?

-Customer service is one of the micro-moments that dictate loyalty and future spend.
+Customer service is one of the micro-moments that dictate customer loyalty and future spend.
 As mentioned earlier, one instance of poor service is enough to deter a major portion of your customers to move their business elsewhere.
 As customer service continues to establish its foothold as a business driver, companies need to meet expectations for customer support.
 Satisfaction, as you may remember, comes from expectations being met.

 - Nearly Half: Expect not to wait for a resolution